ilyasotkov/cloud-experiments/README.md

 # linode-swarm

+> ⚠️ This is a work in progress

 > This repository is the first part of me discovering alternatives for running extra-small containerized web applications on various cloud platforms.
 Linode is the first cloud platform because (as it usually happens) I already have some applications hosted on Linode.

 Run containerized web applications (without HA or 100% uptime) on cheapest possible infrastructure provided by Linode.